-Course Code MAT151 Course Title Engineering Mathematics-I Type of Course BS LTP 310 Credits 4 Course Prerequisite +2 Non-Medical Course Objective Thecourseaimstoequipthestudentswithstandardconceptsandtoolsofma (CO) thematics at an intermediate to advanced level that will serve them well towards tackling more advanced level of mathematics and 11 11 11 applications that they would find useful in their disciplines.
+Course Code MAT151 Course Title Engineering Mathematics-I Type of Course BS LTP 310 Credits 4 Course Prerequisite +2 Non-Medical Course Objective Thecourseaimstoequipthestudentswithstandardconceptsandtoolsofma (CO) thematics at an intermediate to advanced level that will serve them well towards tackling more advanced level of mathematics and 1100 applications that they would find useful in their disciplines.
 Course By the end of the course, students will be able to: Outcome(CO) 1.
 Understand the essential tool of matrices and linear algebra in a comprehensive manner.
 B 2.
 To deal with functions of several variables that IS essential in most branches of engineering.
 3. Comprehend tool of power series and Fourier series for learning advanced Engineering Mathematics.
-12 4.
+Q a 4.
 Appreciate the fall outs of Rolle's Theorem that is fundamental to application of analysis to Engineering problems.
 5. To apply differential and integral calculus to notions of curvature and to improper integrals.
-Apart from some other applications 1.70 they will have a basic understanding of Beta and Gamma The same of functions.
+Apart from some other applications they will have a basic understanding of Beta and Gamma functions.